alessandropaticchio/Configuration-service/README.md

 ### How to make requests outside the client

-Of course the server is accessible even outside the client.
+Of course the server is accessible even outside the client, via curl.

 In order to make GET/DELETE requests for an ID, it will listen at: